 Paige Williams, 11, the second patient successfully treated at UH with FIREFLY®, had worn a brace or cast for most of her life due to congenital scoliosis (curvature of the spine) and other vertebrae abnormalities.
 In addition to limiting her ability to move and play, Paige’s crooked spine was also affecting her heart and lung function and contributing to possible hip dysplasia.

-Christina Hardesty, MD, a pediatric orthopedic surgeon at University Hospitals Rainbow Babies & Children’s Hospital worked with FIREFLY® engineers to turn CT scans of the young patient's spine into an anatomically matched 3D-printed model, giving Dr. Hardesty a clear picture of the patient's spine to help her prepare for surgery.
+Christina Hardesty, MD, a pediatric orthopedic surgeon at UH Rainbow Babies & Children’s Hospital worked with FIREFLY® engineers to turn CT scans of the young patient's spine into an anatomically matched 3D-printed model, giving Dr. Hardesty a clear picture of the patient's spine to help her prepare for surgery.

 When Dr. Hardesty placed the guides on the patient's spine during surgery, she could see precisely where to place rods and screws – despite the significant twists and turns of her young patient's spine.

 “Using FIREFLY® decreases the risk of spinal cord, nerve and tissue damage.
 Knowing you're in the right place the first time you attempt to place a pedicle screw is safer for the patient’s anatomy.
 It also reduces the patient’s exposure to radiation and anesthesia, further enhancing patient safety,” Dr. Hardesty says.